How to Check Data Usage on Wi-Fi Router – Overview

 5. Scrutinize the Data Usage

-Since the objective is to check data usage on the Wi-Fi router, scrutinizing data usage won’t help you get to change data swapped amongst various links.
+While the goal is to monitor data usage on the Wi-Fi router, simply reviewing the data won’t enable you to modify data exchange across different connections.

 6. Check on The Data Traffic Interface Meter

-In the firmware setting, you can enable the bandwidth or traffic cap meter.
+You can activate the bandwidth or data cap meter in the router’s settings.
 There are several options that you can use to optimize your data usage.
 They include:

-- Cap download data only – this feature enables you to put a cap on the incoming data.
+• Cap download data only – this feature lets you limit incoming data usage.

-- Cap both directions- this feature enables you to put a cap on the incoming data and outgoing data.
+• Cap both directions – this feature enables you to limit incoming and outgoing data usage.

 7. Restart the Data Counter

-After you are done setting the data and control volume, restart the data counter to commence a new monitoring schedule.
-You can also opt to set a data limit to curb excessive data usage.
+After setting the data limits, restart the data counter to begin tracking usage from the configured point.
+You can also set a data limit to curb excessive data usage.

 8. Save The Configuration Settings

 Now you understand how to check data usage on a Wi-Fi router.
-Next is to ensure the preferences you have picked are in order, then save these configuration settings.
+Next, ensure your preferences are in order and save these configuration settings.

 When you are done with the firmware, ensure you log out.